AntennaHouse/analysis-utility/README.md

                      Used with 'annotate' result format only
        pdfver  : PDF version of reports.
 Default is 'PDF1.7' -force yes  : Force all stages to run
-       -show no    : Do not open the PDF report
+       -js no      : Do not include JavaScript in PDF report -show no    : Do not open the PDF report
 ````